-- d) the Supervisory Judge had previously concluded that no "liquidation" had occurred and that the PBSA and NLPBA deemed trusts had not been triggered (see paragraphs 67 to 70 and 79 of the Suspension Order issued on June 26, 2015, leave to appeal denied, Appendix A hereto); - e) the plain wording of sections 8(2) PBSA and 32(2) NLBPA evidences a clear intent on the legislator's part to impose deemed trust in the event of a bankruptcy, which is in stark contrast with the conspicuous absence of any reference to CCAA proceedings; - f) conflating the notions of "liquidating CCAA" and "liquidation of the employer" clearly runs against the guiding principle that an initial order issued pursuant to the CCAA is meant to preserve the status quo amongst creditors vis-à-vis the debtors and their assets; - 14.
-As such, the Monitor intends to argue once again before the Court of Appeal that no "liquidation" occurred in the present CCAA Proceedings; - b) In any event, the deemed trusts under the PBSA and NLPBA were not triggered as of the Wabush Filing Date, as no "liquidation" had occurred on or before that date, such that they cannot be enforced in CCAA proceedings.5 - 15.
-The Supervisory Judge explained as follows at paragraph 175 of the Pension Priority Decision why he did not deal with this issue:

-[175] Because the Court has concluded that the triggering event occurred when the CCAA motion was filed, the Court need not decide whether the triggering event must occur prior to the initial
+- d) in June 2015, the Supervisory Judge had previously concluded in the context of the Suspension Order that no "liquidation" had occurred and that the PBSA and NLPBA deemed trusts had not been triggered (at paragraphs 67 to 70 and 79 of the Suspension Order, Appendix A hereto); - e) the plain wording of sections 8(2) PBSA and 32(2) NLBPA evidences a clear intent on the legislator's part to impose deemed trust in the event of a bankruptcy, which is in stark contrast with the conspicuous absence of any reference to CCAA proceedings; - f) conflating the notions of "liquidating CCAA" and "liquidation of the employer" clearly runs against the guiding principle that an initial order issued pursuant to the CCAA is meant to preserve the status quo amongst creditors vis-à-vis the debtors and their assets; - 19.
+As such, the Monitor intends to argue once again before the Court of Appeal that no "liquidation" occurred in the present CCAA Proceedings; - b) In any event, the deemed trusts under the PBSA and NLPBA were not triggered as at the Wabush Filing Date, as no "liquidation" had occurred on or before that date, such that they cannot be enforced in CCAA proceedings. - 20.
+The Supervisory Judge explained as follows at paragraph 175 of the Pension Priority Decision why he did not deal with this issue: - [175] Because the Court has concluded that the triggering event occurred when the CCAA motion was filed, the Court need not decide whether the triggering event must occur prior to the initial CCAA order, or whether it can occur after the initial CCAA order but prior to the sale of the assets. - 21.
+The Monitor submits that allowing deemed trusts to arise post-filing, rather than having been crystalized by the date of the CCAA filing or occurring prior thereto, is radically incompatible with the fundamental status quo principle underpinning all